kaushal1014/research-paper-template-Athlete-Injuries/docs/technical-skills/using-terminal.md

 If you have previously used a graphical file browser other tools for manipulating the files and directory on your computer, then you may be wondering about whether or not there is any benefit to using a terminal window!
-While proactive programmers have different preferences and ultimately adopt the tools that best suit their professional needs, the experiences of many suggest that &mdash; after becoming accustomed to a terminal window &mdash; it is possible to complete common programming tasks more rapidly.
+While data scientists have different preferences and ultimately adopt the tools that best suit their professional needs, the experiences of many suggest that &mdash;
+after becoming accustomed to a terminal window &mdash; it is possible to complete common programming tasks more rapidly.

 Depending on your operating system, you may already have a terminal window